ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 **Rendering Engine**

 - The rendering engine used to render the user interface.
-It is recommended to set it to Core Graphics Renderer / Direct2D on macOS / Windows.
+By default, it is set as `Auto` so that it can choose the best available rendering engine.

 **Refresh Rate**